AlEscher/EasyAvatar/README.md

 ### Hotkey

 You can bind the Setting of your Avatar to a Hot-Key.
-To do this, click on Extras -> Options -> Hotkeys and press "Add".
+To do this, click on "Tools" -> "Options" -> "Hotkeys" and press "Add".
-Click on "Show advanced options", find and open up "Plugins" -> "Plugin Hotkey" -> "EasyAvatar" -> "Set Avatar" and then set a Hotkey.
+Click on "Show Advanced Actions", find and open up "Plugins" -> "Plugin Hotkey" -> "EasyAvatar" -> "Set Avatar" and then set a Hotkey.
 Once you have the Hotkey set up, simply copy any URL of an image (ending with e.g. ".jpg") and press the Hotkey.